-We dramatically increase the volume of fuel the HPFP can displace at every RPM by increasing the displacement of the HPFP.
+We dramatically increase the volume of fuel the HPFP can displace at every RPM by increasing the displacement of the HPFP by 30%.
 This is accomplished by increasing the bore diameter of the pump’s internal pressurizing cylinder.
 It’s important to understand, despite the name, a HPFP upgrade is not necessary designed to increase the engine’s fuel rail pressure.
 The primary goal is to increase the volume of fuel available, which will keep fuel pressure steady even in the most demanding of situations!

 High quality components and extreme tolerances:

 The HPFP internals must be machined to extreme tolerances and installed in a clean environment or the pump can easily fail.
 Dimensional tolerances on the APR HPFP are as tight as .00004” and geometric tolerances are as tight as .00005”.
 The plunger and barrel are created from certified and heat-treated bearing-grade stainless steel and the plunger undergoes a special diamond like coating process for exceptional surfaces hardness and ultra-reliable operation.
 To prevent float associated with altering the plunger’s mass, APR supplies each unit with a properly specified spring.
 All necessary internal seals are replaced.

 All APR HPFPs are assembled in house under strict assembly guidelines.
 Each pump is then tested on our test rig to ensure the pumps operate as designed.
 This step is important for several reasons.
 It’s critical in determining if a pump has a failure from incorrect install, a leaking seal, or a bad solenoid.
 Secondly, a seized pump on the vehicle at startup can cause damage to the engine’s camshaft.
 By testing each pump, we all but eliminate these possibility.